xraystyle/google-apps-management-ruby/README.md

 CHANGELOG
 ------------

+9/19/14:Bugfixes
+The full list of groups wasn't reflecting changes made if groups were added or deleted during the session.
+Changed text output on user and group deletion methods so that they're consistent in both places.

 4/10/13: Complete User Setup has been implemented!
 The main menu now has an option for Complete User Setup.
 This option allows you to create a new user account, add email aliases to it and add the user to any groups in the domain in a single workflow.
 Last to do is set up sending of welcome emails to the new user.
 Maybe later in the week.